 - Your relationships have a purpose and value system

-- Your relationships make you feel loved and valued by others
+- Your relationships make you feel happy, loved, and valued by others

-You must define boundaries for these platforms after assessing the advantages and disadvantages of social media on relationships.
+You must define social media boundaries for these platforms after assessing the advantages and disadvantages of social media on relationships.
 Some of the things you can do are:

-- A major must-follow healthy relationship boundary could be defining what’s private and what can be shared
+- A major must-follow healthy relationship boundary could be defining what’s private and what can be shared.
+This includes asking for consent before posting a photo of your partner, or before making relationship status public

-- Communicate to your partner if you’re uncomfortable with them being friends with their ex on Instagram
+- Communicate to your partner if you’re uncomfortable with them being friends with their ex-partners on Instagram or other social media accounts

 - Try to find out the reason for your insecurities and arrive at a common goal to accommodate each other’s needs